desm/g-application-jd/README.md

 | deploy-production \* | Deploys to the production env using AWS Copilot                                                                                           |
 | reload               | Reloads the `.autoenv` file, if you are using [autoenv](https://github.com/hyperupcall/autoenv?tab=readme-ov-file#installation-automated) |

-\*: these commands require the `server/config/master.key` file to be present.
+\*: these commands require a copy of `server/config/master.key`.

 ## Development

-### Database Configuration

-_Configure MySQL_

 ### Start Services

-Start the services needed for development: Ruby on Rails, MySQL, Adminer (a DB management tool), nginx.
+Start the services needed for development: Rails, MySQL, Adminer, nginx, Selenium.

 ```shell
 $ up